aruizdealarcon/ipetikzmod/README.md

 ## How to customize it further?

-You can easily edit the following settings:
+You can easily edit the following settings in the .lua file if you want to customize them further:

 The following variable is the number by which the original coordinates of the drawing are divided.
 Note that the original coordinates may be too large for Latex to handle.
 The larger the number, the smaller the Latex drawings are compared to IPE drawings.